 You can also use our completely free Ask-a-Pharmacist service to get health advice from a trained professional.
 We’re here to help!

-e-Surgery uses Royal Mail delivery with choices starting from FREE tracked delivery, Royal Mail tracked 24 from £2.50 and Royal Mail 1pm special delivery from £4.90 (discover more about e-Surgery delivery).
-Your Bisoprolol tablets will arrive in discreet, recyclable packaging at a delivery address of your choice.
+e-Surgery uses Royal Mail delivery with choices starting from; Royal Mail 48 tracked delivery, Royal Mail tracked 24 and Royal Mail 1 pm special delivery (discover more about e-Surgery delivery).
+When you buy Bisoprolol tablets online they will arrive in discreet, recyclable packaging at a delivery address of your choice.

-Bisoprolol tablets come in blister packs that are not currently recyclable, so once they have been used can be disposed of in a general waste bin.
-If the Bisoprolol tablets are unfinished dispose of medication safely and drop them off at a local pharmacy.
+Whenever you buy Bisoprolol tablets online they will come in blister packs that are not currently recyclable, so once they have been used can be disposed of in a general waste bin.
+If the Bisoprolol tablets are unfinished dispose of the medication safely and drop them off at a local pharmacy.

 Cardboard packaging and paper patient information leaflets are recyclable.